docusign/code-examples-node/README.md

 ### GitHub repo: [code-examples-node](./README.md)

-This GitHub repo includes code examples for the DocuSign eSignature REST API, Rooms API, Click API, and Monitor API.
+This GitHub repo includes code examples for the DocuSign Admin API, Click API, eSignature REST API, Monitor API, and Rooms API.
 To switch between API code examples, modify the `examplesApi` setting in the appsettings.json file.
-Change the value of either `isESignatureApi`, `isRoomsApi`, `isClickApi`, or `isMonitorApi` to `true` to use the corresponding API.
 Set only one API type to `true` and set the remaining to `false`.

 If none of the API types are set to `true`, the DocuSign eSignature REST API code examples will be shown.
 If multiple API types are set to `true`, only the first will be shown.